Alice Sebold: Early life and education

-Rape and writing of Lucky
+Rape and writing of memoir Lucky

-In the early hours of May 8, 1981, while she was a freshman at Syracuse University, Sebold was assaulted and raped while walking home along a pathway that passed a tunnel to an amphitheater near campus.
+In the early hours of May 8, 1981, while she was a freshman at Syracuse University, Sebold was assaulted and raped while walking home along a pathway that passed a tunnel to an amphitheatre near campus.
 She reported the crime to campus security and the police, who took her statement and investigated, but could not identify any suspects.
-Five months later, while walking down a street near the Syracuse campus, she encountered a man whom she falsely accused of being the rapist.
-The man, Anthony Broadwater, ultimately served 16 years in prison, during which he maintained his innocence.
-Because he would not admit to the attack and flawed parts of the investigation, he was denied parole five times.
+Five months later, while walking down a street near the Syracuse campus, she encountered a man whom she mistakenly believed to be the rapist and contacted the police, saying she may have seen her attacker.
+Although she identified a different man in a police lineup, the police arrested Anthony Broadwater, and Sebold later identified Broadwater in court as the perpetrator.
+Broadwater ultimately served 16 years in prison, during which he maintained his innocence.
+Because he would not admit to the attack, he was denied parole five times.

 Writing of Lucky

-In 1996 or 1997, she began writing a novel about the rape and murder of an adolescent girl.
+In 1996 or 1997, she began writing a novel about the rape and murder of an adolescent girl based upon this experience.
 The interim title was Monsters.
 She found herself struggling to finish it, and abandoned several other novels she had also started.
 Eventually, she realized she needed to write about the rape and its impact on her first.

 Lucky was published in 1999, in which she described every aspect of the rape in graphic detail.
 She used the fictitious name "Gregory Madison" for the rapist.
 The title of her memoir stemmed from a conversation with a police officer who told her that another woman had been raped and murdered in the same location, and that Sebold was "lucky" because she hadn't been killed.
 Sebold wrote that the attack made her feel isolated from her family, and that for years afterwards, she experienced hypervigilance.
-She resigned her night job, fearing danger in darkness.
+She resigned from her night job, fearing danger in darkness.
 She was depressed, suffered from nightmares, drank heavily and snorted heroin for three years.
 Eventually, after reading Judith Lewis Herman's Trauma and Recovery, she realized she had developed post-traumatic stress disorder.

-According to one reviewer, Lucky was positively reviewed and then "sank into oblivion".
+Initially, Lucky received positive reviews.
 After Sebold became successful with her 2002 novel, The Lovely Bones, interest in the memoir picked up and it went on to sell over one million copies.